 What is the most effective pain relief for sciatica?

-If you are experiencing sciatic pain, there are many treatment options available to help ease your symptoms, especially if you want to try and relieve the pain at home before seeing your GP.
+If you are experiencing the symptoms of sciatica, there are many treatment options available to help ease your pain at home before seeing your GP.

 Anti-inflammatory drugs - You can use pain relief medication such as ibuprofen and other anti-inflammatory drugs that can be bought over the counter in your local pharmacy.
 These help to reduce swelling, pain and inflammation in the muscles surrounding your spine.
 It is not advised that you use paracetamol to treat sciatica as this particular medication does not help with the pain.

 Heat or ice packs - Using both hot and cold packs can help to alleviate pain.
 Cold packs can help to reduce inflammation, whilst heat packs can help to increase blood flow to the area.
 Alternating between the two.

 Paingone band – Specially designed to ease sciatic pain, the paingone sciatix compresses the acupressure point in your calf to stop the pain radiating up and down your body.

 Pharmacy strength medication – Your pharmacist can help you find the best painkillers for your pain.
 Did you know that can get higher strength medication without a prescription in your local pharmacy?
 Talk to your pharmacist about your sciatic pain and they’ll be able to talk you through the strong medication on offer.